SOUTHERN CALIFORNIA ELOPEMENT LOCATIONS & PRICING

 Off the coast of Newport Beach lies a island- Santa Catalina Island.
 The town of Avalon can be reached via ferry.
-It’s a perfect destination for an elopement.
+It’s a perfect destination for a local destination wedding.
+Take a look at Descanso Beach Club, which is perfect for a Catalina wedding.
 The island has lots of charm, which reminds you of a small italian island.
 Catalina is full of vast greenery and hiking trails, the options for the perfect ceremony are endless!

 Click on the map to view photos of locations.